- What Is Calcium D-Glucarate?

 - Colon cancer

 Prostate cancer solely applies to male patients.
-Breast cancer is most prevalent in women, but the disease has been found in male patients, too, even though only on rare occasions.
+Breast cancer is most prevalent in women, but the disease can occur in male patients, too, even though only on rare occasions.
 Colon cancer can develop in both men and women.

 There are other cases where Calcium D-glucarate may also be useful.